Thursday, December 1

 Had dinner at Bayou Delight which was between the campground and Houma.
 They had a Cajun band playing.
 It was fun watching the couples dancing.
 The food was fantastic.
 We had dinners that gave us a huge assortment of "cajun foods" and we loved it.

-This looks like the restaurant was not filled, but there had been a
+This looks like the restaurant was not filled, but there had been a large group seated at this line of tables when we came in. |

 Sunday, December 18